libertywing/yanwang.github.io/index.md

 # Welcome to Yan Wang's Homepage

 My name is WANG Yan (王琰).
-I am a principal researcher at Tencent AI Platform Department (also known as the Game AI department of Tencent AI Lab).
+I am a principal researcher at Tencent AI Lab and the Lead of the Model Architecture Exploration Group, where I am leading research on infinite-memory architectures.
 Proir to that, I served as a research scientist at miHoYo and Tencent AI Lab, working on LLM-driven Role Playing and Retrieval-Augmented Generation.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
 You can reach me through yanwang.branden(at)gmail.com

 ## News
+- 2026/01: Two papers on LLM self-context engineering: "The Pensieve Paradigm" and "Free()LM."
+The former improves accuracy by 40% on Browsecomp, and the latter achieves a New SOTA on IMOAnswerBench.

+- 2025/11: It's time to move beyond traditional decoding strategies!
+New Paper: "The End of Manual Decoding: Towards Truly End-to-End Language Models."

+- 2025/09: Interviewed by 机器之心 to discuss the future of LLM Memory.
+[Link](https://mp.weixin.qq.com/s/HYoyAJ5tV5FivXqeL0Vqjw)

+- 2025/07: Our paper "Predicting events in moba games: Prediction, attribution, and evaluation" was **nominated for the Best Paper Award** of IEEE Transactions on Games 2025.
 - 2025/05: We will organize a tutorial at IJCAI 2025: "LLM-based Role-Playing from the Perspective of Hallucinations."
 See you in Guangzhou at the end of August!
 - 2025/01: We have made some progress on Parallel Context Encoding!
-Please pay attention to our ICLR paper "Block-Attention for efficient RAG" and the arXiv paper "Attention Entropy is a Key Factor: An Analysis of Parallel Context Encoding with Full-attention-based Pre-trained Language Models"
+Please pay attention to our ICLR paper "Block-Attention for efficient RAG" and the ACL paper "Attention Entropy is a Key Factor: An Analysis of Parallel Context Encoding with Full-attention-based Pre-trained Language Models"
-- 2024/08: A survey paper: "The Oscars of AI Theater: A Survey on Role-Playing with Language Models", released on Arxiv.
 - 2024/07: Our paper "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation" accepted by COLM 2024.
-- 2024/04: May be this is the new era of Game Engine: Our paper "Instruction-Driven Game Engines on Large Language Models", released on Arxiv.
 - 2024/01: An interesting paper about long-text generation: "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation", released on Arxiv.
 - 2023/11: Paper "Large Language Models Meet Harry Potter: A Bilingual Dataset for Aligning LLMs with Characters", accepted by EMNLP findings, see you guys in Singapore!
-- 2023/05: Demo paper, "Effidit: An Assistant for Improving Writing Efficiency", accepted by ACL 2023.
 - 2023/01: One milestone pape, "Copy is All You Need", accepted by ICLR 2023.
 - 2022/09: One papers accepted by Neurips 2022.
 - Organize a tutorial on Retrieval-Augmented Text Generation at CCL 2022
-- 2022/06: Two papers accepted by Interspeech 2022.
 - Organized a tutorial on Retrieval-Augmented Text Generation at SIGIR 2022
 - Organized a tutorial on Retrieval-Augmented Text Generation at IJCAI 2022
 - 2022/04: Our AI writing assitant, Effidit (文涌), was lanuched.
 [Link](https://effidit.qq.com/)
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the **outstanding paper** of ACL 2021.
-- 2021/06: Two papers accepted by IEEE Transaction on Games, One paper accepted by TASLP.
-- 2021/05: Four long papers accepted by ACL 2021 (3 Main and 1 Findings).
-- 2020/09: Two long papers accepted by EMNLP 2020.
-(Main)

-[comment]: <> ## Opening Positions
-[comment]: <> We are hiring (Full-time employees and Interns)!
-If you  1) have a strong background in the area of NLP research or engineering, 2) have a passion to save the world as a tech otaku, and 3) are not an overachiever (卷王).
-Please contact me!
-Please feel free to send me an email if you have any enquires.

-## Selected Publications (*=corresponding author)
+## Selected Publications (*=corresponding author or project lead)
+- Zhichao Wang, Dongyang Ma, Xinting Huang, Deng Cai, Tian Lan, Jiahao Xu, Haitao Mi, Xiaoying Tang, **Yan Wang***.
+The End of Manual Decoding: Towards Truly End-to-End Language Models.
+ICLR 2026. [[paper](https://arxiv.org/abs/2510.26697)]
+- Xiaoyuan Liu, Tian Liang, Dongyang Ma, Deyu Zhou, Haitao Mi, Pinjia He, **Yan Wang***.
+The Pensieve Paradigm: Stateful Language Models Mastering Their Own Context.
+ICLR 2026. [[paper](https://arxiv.org/abs/2602.12108)]
+- Yilun Zheng, Dongyang Ma, Tian Liang, Jiahao Xu, Xinting Huang, Lihui Chen, Haitao Mi, **Yan Wang***.
+Free(): Learning to Forget in Malloc-Only Reasoning Models.
+Arxiv.
+2026. [[paper](https://arxiv.org/abs/2602.08030)]
+- Sidi Lu, Zhenwen Liang, Dongyang Ma, **Yan Wang***, Haitao Mi, Dong Yu.
+Locas: Your Models are Principled Initializers of Locally-Supported Parametric Memories.
+Arxiv.
+2026. [[paper](https://arxiv.org/abs/2602.05085)]
 - Zhisong Zhang, Yan Wang, Xinting Huang, Tianqing Fang, Hongming Zhang, Chenlong Deng, Shuaiyi Li, Dong Yu., Attention Entropy is a Key Factor: An Analysis of Parallel Context Encoding with Full-attention-based Pre-trained Language Models.
 Arive.
 2024. [[paper](https://arxiv.org/abs/2412.16545)]
 - Dongyang Ma, Yan Wang*, Tian Lan.
 Block-Attention for Efficient RAG.
 ICLR 2025. [[paper](https://openreview.net/forum?id=7zNYY1E2fq)]
 - Nuo Chen, Yan Wang*, Yang Deng, Jia Li.
 The Oscars of AI Theater: A Survey on Role-Playing with Language Models.
 Arxiv.
 2024. [[paper](https://arxiv.org/abs/2407.11484)]